alasco-tech/shipit-coffee-machine/readme.md

 # Alasco Coffee Watcher

-Hardware setup to watch our espresso machine and let people know when there's fresh delicious coffee being brewed!
+Our hardware setup to watch our espresso machine and let people know when there's fresh delicious coffee being brewed!
+This is a project of one of our quarterly [Ship-It days](https://alasco.tech/2019/07/02/shipit-day-recap.html).

+## Overview
 In times of distancing, we take the following precaution around our espresso machine:
 If you use the machine, wear a face mask and gloves, announce it to the #random channel and serve espresso (via an espresso table)